neochief/geppetto/README.md

 # Geppetto: AI automation tool

-This tool let you use OpenAI's GPTs in a declarative way.
-Instead of endless chatting with GPT, you declare parts of your prompt, the context, the output location, the post-processing instructions in a set of files.
-Geppetto compiles these files into a single prompt and sends it to GPT, then saves the output in the specified location.
-When brainstorming, you can send multiple requests to GPT in a single run, receiving all the variations of answers for the same prompt.
+This tool let you use OpenAI's and Anthropic's LLMs in a declarative way.
+Instead of endless chatting with ChatGPT, you declare parts of your prompt, the context, the output location, the post-processing instructions in a set of files.
+Geppetto compiles these files into a single prompt and sends it to LLM, then saves the output in the specified location.
+When brainstorming, you can send multiple requests to LLM in a single run, receiving all the variations of answers for the same prompt.

 ## Installation